spectrocloud/librarium/content/docs/04.6-vm-management/10-create-manage-vm/05-standard-vm-operations/10-migrate-vm-to-different-node.md

 ## Validation

-1. Log in to the migrated VM from a terminal window.
+1. Using kubectl, log in to a machine that has access to the kubernetes cluster.

-2. Issue the following command to verify the pod is rescheduled on a different node by verifying the name and IP address of the new node changed.
+2. Issue the following command to verify the pods are rescheduled on a different node by verifying the name and IP address of the new node changed.

     ```bash